 5 Star Rated insurance cover

-Leisuredays’ customers can rest easy that should disaster strike, they’ll be covered for these perils with our 5-Star rated static caravan and lodge insurance – although customers must follow our winter drain down precautions.
+Leisuredays’ customers can rest easy that should disaster strike, they’ll be covered for these perils with our 5-Star rated static caravan insurance – although customers must follow our winter drain down precautions.

 But by taking some of the simple steps mentioned above you can reduce the chances of these things happening, which will protect your insurance no claim discount and save you the need to pay an insurance excess.
 These steps could also reduce the damage caused should the worst happen.

-For more information about our static caravan insurance click here.
+For more information about our static caravan insurance or cover for your holiday lodge click here.

 Benefits and discounts are subject to terms and conditions, cover level and underwriting criteria.